Welcome back, Rush Limbaugh, The Excellence in Broadcasting Network, and the Limbaugh Institute for Advanced Conservative Studies.

 The party that tried to prevent it was the Republican Party.

-Yet when Nancy Pelosi accused the Bush administration and Republican deregulation of causing the crisis, you in the press did not hold her to account for her lie.
+Yet when Nancy Pelosi accused the Bush administration and Republican deregulation of causing the crisis, you and the press did not hold her to account for her lie.

 What?

-And after Freddie Reigns, the CEO of Fannie Mae who made ninety million dollars running it into the ground was fired for his incompetence one presidential candidate's campaign actually consulted him for advice on housing.
+And after Freddie Reigns, the CEO of Fannie Mae, who made $90 million while running it into the ground, was fired for his incompetence, one presidential candidate's campaign actually consulted him for advice on housing.

-If you who produce our local daily paper had any personal honor, you would find it unbearable to let the American people believe it somehow Republicans were to blame for this crisis.
+If you who produce our local daily paper had any personal honor, you would find it unbearable to let the American people believe that somehow Republicans were to blame for this crisis.

 There are precedents.